A life makeover might be what you need if you feel:

 There are probably some things in your life that are bothering you or things you wish you could do but don’t know what the first step is.

-In this post, I’ll show you which small but powerful steps you can take towards a new life.
+In this post, I’ll show you which small but powerful steps you can take to change your life.

 A couple of years ago, I was where you are right now.

 I knew I was miserable and had to do something about it, but I didn’t know where to start.